 19. Take care when opening the door

-Some pedestrians may be passing by your car, and you will end up hitting them if you are not careful, so look around the car before opening the door.
+Moreover, pedestrians might be passing by your car, and you will end up hitting them if you are not careful, so look around the car before opening the door.

 20. Maintain your vehicle